-When travelling I always pack my Low-Carb Travel Kit.
-In this post I am going to share the food and gadgets at the top of my list for staying keto while away from home.
 These are the things that make eating low-carb on the go do-able and enjoyable.
-I know I can maintain a reasonably low-carb diet whether traveling locally or internationally.
+I know I can maintain a low-carb diet whether traveling locally or internationally when I pack a few key items.
 I also use these items when traveling for business or on a family vacation.

 Some Of The Challenges Of Low-Carb Travel

 If you’ve ever traveled while eating low-carb, you will know how tricky it can be.
 You don’t have access to the foods and gadgets that you normally have at home and it can be really difficult to find low-carb options.
 While you can take some food with you, obviously many types of food are not suitable for air travel or long car trips.
 You also don’t want to have to lug a bunch of heavy food in your bag and find avocado squashed through your swimming gear when you arrive!

 What To Do When Traveling Internationally v Locally

 If you are traveling internationally, then part of the experience is enjoying food from different cultures.
 If I am overseas, I tend to relax a little and eat a few more carbs so I can enjoy the local cuisine.
 I still like to eat low-carb though as that is when I feel best.
 You can get back on track easily enough when you get back home or the next day.

 When traveling locally you can probably access many keto-friendly foods.
 I take a small selection of more difficult to find foods and then buy fresh foods like vegetables and dairy along the way as needed.